NoahMarconi/blockhack2018/README.md

 ```
 Noahs-MacBook-Air:blockhack2018 noahmarconi$ node bin/merk-tools.js save ./testData.json
     Saving ./testData.json to IPFS
 added QmUbr6QEAgSxraQEm1YutLGGNKU5sceLjL1SSxDJbMhdnG testData.json
 ```

 ### IPFS Data to Merkle Root

-The `merkle-root` command computes the merkel root hash from the dataset stored on IPFS.
+The `merkle-root` command computes the merkle root hash from the dataset stored on IPFS.

 In the project directory run `node bin/merk-tools.js merkle-root QmUbr6QEAgSxraQEm1YutLGGNKU5sceLjL1SSxDJbMhdnG` ensuring the hash is the one returned when you ran the `save` command.